Error Analysis Notes

-- Now find the mean and standard deviation for the means of M=1000 experiments of N=5 measurements each (that is the mean of the means and the standard deviation of the means).
+- Now find the mean and standard deviation for the means of M=500 experiments of N=5 measurements each (that is the mean of the means and the standard deviation of the means).
 Plot a histogram of the distribution of the means.
-About how many experiments are within 2 sigma?
+About how many experiments are within 1 sigma?
 Is this what you expected?

 - How does the error on the mean of a single list correlate with the standard deviation of the means of many lists?

 You are given a dataset (Media:Peak.zip) from a gamma-ray experiment consisting of ~1000 hits.
-For each hit, the energy of the gamma-ray is recorded.
+For each hit, the energy of the gamma-ray in units of MeV is recorded.
 We will assume that the energies are randomly distributed about a common mean, and that each hit is uncorrelated to others.
 Read the dataset from the enclosed file and:

 - Produce a histogram of the distribution of energies.
 Choose the number of bins wisely, i.e. so that the width of each bin is smaller than the width of the peak, and at the same time so that the number of entries in the most populated bin is relatively large.
 Since this plot represents randomly-collected data, plotting error bars would be appropriate (hint: use errorbar function in Matlab).